junlysky/Quasi-repeater/README.md

+# Quasi-repeater
-Detection of repeating and quasi-repeating earthquakes
+Detection of repeating and quasi-repeating earthquakes.